Wall Street rises on Big Tech gains and approaches records

 AI advances helped propel the broader market to a series of records in 2025.
 Investors will be watching companies for any updates that could shed more light on the big corporate investments in AI technology.

-Outside of company announcements, Wall Street is preparing for several updates on the U.S. labor market this week.
+Outside of company announcements, Wall Street is preparing for several updates on the U.S. labor market this week, along with reports on the services sector and consumer sentiment.
+They will help paint a clearer picture of how vital parts of the economy closed out 2025 and the direction they could take in 2026.

+On Wednesday, the U.S. government will release its report on job openings for November.
+The October report showed that U.S. job openings had barely budged.
+Weekly unemployment data will be released on Thursday and the broader monthly employment report, for December, will be released on Friday.

+Outside of the employment reports, the Institute for Supply Management will release its latest services sector update on Wednesday, while the University of Michigan will release its latest consumer sentiment survey Friday.
+They are both widely monitored because the services sector makes up the bulk of the U.S. economy, and consumer sentiment has been shaky under the weight of higher prices and economic uncertainty.

 AP business writers Elaine Kurtenbach and Matt Ott contributed to this report.